-The last few years have been rough on all small business owners.
+The last decade has been rough on all small business owners.
 Most entrepreneurs have been working long hours under a lot of pressure to keep their doors open.
 The successful ones have learned to seize opportunities and, in some instances, radically change the way they do business.

 This focus on immediate business priorities and the minutiae of expense management, etc. is all necessary.
 But, it also tends to narrow one’s viewpoint, which can be very bad for business longer term.

 To Think Outside the Box, Get Out of the Office

 Clear a couple of days on your calendar & block them off for a concentrated strategy session.
 Taking time away from the office to really think about future business options, challenges and opportunities is the best way to position your business to take advantage of business opportunities as the economy continues to recover.

 Leave the office behind visually and mentally – go to a park, to a museum, to a hotel, to the beach; to any place you can clear your head of distractions and think strategically, not tactically.
 Shut off your phone and your email too…that’s what auto responders and voicemail out-of-office messages are for.

 Strategic thinking is critical for businesses to thrive.
 It can’t be done effectively while you are also dealing with clients, customers or your employees.
 You need time to think…not to react, not to respond, not to worry about how much there is to do waiting at the office.